 18 Wooster Street

 A year after the passing of Alan Vega, who I first knew as Alan Suicide, we will present Dream Baby Dream, a memorial exhibition to commemorate Alan’s life and work.
 The exhibition has two components: video projections of historic performances by Suicide, and a selection of Alan’s sculpture and works on paper from the 1960s to his last works in 2016.
+We will also feature interviews with Alan, along with videos documenting his artwork.
 The following tribute is adapted from a text I wrote for Kaleidoscope Magazine after Alan’s death: